 • The sidebars, footers and navigation menus.

-• Simple layouts, whitespace (the white space between text and objects); anything to make it easier on the eyes.
+• Simple layouts and whitespace to make it easier on the eyes.

 • Limiting clickable buttons and unnecessary images.